Orochi13479/autonomousGasLeakDetectionRobot/README.md

 <em><b>Custom Packages, Run in order</b></em>:

-Spawn in Cricket balls to simulate gas positions, these can be found in the default gazebo model directory
+Spawn in Cricket balls to simulate gas positions, these can be found in the default gazebo model directory or it can also be located from this [Git repository](https://github.com/osrf/gazebo_models)

 ```
 rosrun PseudoGasSensor PseudoGasSensor